5 Fun Things To Do in Glen Ellen

 In the heart of The Valley of the Moon, the bucolic village of Glen Ellen blends Sonoma County wines, local dining delights, and the valley's many natural beauties.

-Wine tasting opportunities abound in Glen Ellen’s many tasting rooms and wineries.
-Lodging is available in the 22-room Jack London Lodge on the tree-lined Sonoma Creek; in the historic and stylish Gaige House Inn; and in boutique hotels, bed and breakfast inns, and vacation rentals throughout the area.
+Wine tasting opportunities abound in Glen Ellen's many tasting rooms and wineries.
+Lodging is available in The Jack London Lodge with 22 rooms on the tree-lined Sonoma Creek; in the historic and stylish Gaige House + Ryokan; and in boutique hotels, bed and breakfast inns, and vacation rentals throughout the area.

 Here are 5 fun things you can do on your visit to Glen Ellen: